daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user should be able to preview a publication when available.
+#### The user should be able to preview a publication when available

 Users should be able to preview titles, whether they are browsing the online collection or considering content already added to the bookshelf